Multi-Granular Node Pruning for Causal Circuit Discovery

-\textbf{Manual Circuit Discovery} Early mechanistic interpretability work manually traced through model computations to identify circuits. \citet{wang2022interpretability} discovered the indirect object identification (IOI) circuit in GPT-2, revealing how models track syntactic dependencies. \citet{olsson2022context} identified induction heads as a fundamental circuit pattern for in-context learning.
+\textbf{Manual Circuit Discovery.} Early mechanistic interpretability work manually traced through model computations to identify circuits. \citet{wang2022interpretability} discovered the indirect object identification (IOI) circuit in GPT-2, revealing how models track syntactic dependencies. \citet{olsson2022context} identified induction heads as a fundamental circuit pattern for in-context learning.
 While groundbreaking, these manual approaches require extensive human effort and domain expertise, limiting their applicability to larger models and diverse tasks.

-\textbf{Automated Circuit Discovery} To scale circuit analysis, recent work has developed automated methods based on iterative edge ablation.
+\textbf{Automated Circuit Discovery.} To scale circuit analysis, prior work has developed automated methods based on iterative edge ablation.
 Automated Circuit Discovery (ACDC) by \citet{conmy2023towards} formulates circuit finding as iteratively removing edges between components while maintaining task performance.
-The method starts with a full computational graph and greedily removes the least important edges, requiring O(n²) forward passes for n edges. \citet{chan2022causal} extend this with Edge Attribution Patching (EAP), using gradient-based importance scores to guide edge removal. \citet{goldowsky2023localizing} propose causal scrubbing, which finds circuits by iteratively relaxing equivalence constraints between activations.
-While these methods successfully automate circuit discovery, they suffer from computational intractability for large models and are limited to coarse-grained components like attention heads and MLP blocks.
+The method starts with a full computational graph and greedily removes the least important edges, requiring O(n²) forward passes for n edges. \citet{syed-etal-2024-attribution} extend this with Edge Attribution Patching (EAP), using gradient-based importance scores to guide edge removal, requiring a single gradient pass to calculate edge importance.
+While these methods successfully automate circuit discovery, they suffer from computational intractability for large models, and results are limited to connections between coarse-grained components like attention heads and MLP blocks.

-\textbf{Learnable Masking Approaches.} Recent work has explored learnable masks for circuit discovery. \citet{bhaskar2024finding} introduce differentiable masking for edges, using CoFi Pruning~\cite{xia2022structured} to learn which connections matter in their approach, Edge Pruning (EP).
-However, these approaches still operate on edges between corse components and do not discover neuron level or block level circuits.
+\textbf{Learnable Masking Approaches.} Recent work has explored learnable masks for circuit discovery. \citet{bhaskar2024finding}'s Edge Pruning (EP) introduces differentiable masking (CoFi masking~\citep{xia2022structured}) for edges, to learn connection importance.
+They also opt to perform coarse-grained node pruning primarily for training stability, but as shown in \S~\ref{sec:results}, it does not yield compact circuits.
+Disco-GP~\citep{yu2025sheaf} learns masks over computation graph connections along with unstructured parameter sparsity.
+However, these approaches still primarily operate on edges between coarse components, or unstructured weights removal, unstructured weight sparsity does not reliably induce node-level sparsity, since a neuron remains active unless all its incoming connections are pruned.
 Our work differs fundamentally by applying learnable masks to nodes at multiple granularities, from entire blocks down to individual neurons.